SU(2) gauge theory of fluctuating stripe order in the two-dimensional Hubbard model: Results

-In Fig.~\ref{fig: spec fct} we show the spectral function $A(\bk,\omega)$ at $\omega=0$ for two distinct cases of fluctuating stripe order.
+In Fig.~\ref{fig: spec fct} we show the spectral function $A(\bk,\omega)$ at $\omega=0$ for three distinct cases of fluctuating stripe order.
 The parameters are the same as in Fig.~\ref{fig: Fermi surfaces}.

-In a normal Fermi liquid, $A(\bk,0)$ exhibits a pronounced peak at the Fermi surface.
+In a normal Fermi liquid, $A(\bk,0)$ exhibits a sharp peak at the Fermi surface.
 In a state with magnetic and/or charge order, $A(\bk,0)$ is peaked at the (reconstructed) Fermi surface of the quasi-particles.
 The size of the peaks is strongly momentum dependent, due to weight factors which are very small for momenta $\bk$ remote from the bare Fermi surface \cite{Eberlein2016}.
 The spinon fluctuations broaden the peaks to some extent.
-Indeed, the spectral functions $A(\bk,0)$ in Fig.~\ref{fig: spec fct} exhibit peaks on those parts of the quasi-particle Fermi surfaces which are close to the bare Fermi surface.
-Some of these parts have the form of Fermi arcs, which, depending on the parameters, can be situated near the nodal directions (near the Brillouin zone diagonal) or in the antinodal region.
+Indeed, the spectral functions $A(\bk,0)$ in Fig.~\ref{fig: spec fct} exhibit peaks on those segments of the quasi-particle Fermi surfaces which are close to the bare Fermi surface.
+Some of these segments have the form of Fermi arcs, which, depending on the parameters, can be situated near the nodal directions (near the Brillouin zone diagonal) or in the antinodal region.

-Nowhere in the stripe ordered regime we find a simple collection of four nodal Fermi arcs as observed experimentally in the pseudogap regime \cite{Damascelli2003}.
+Our result for the spectral function for $t'=-0.15t$, with a large spectral weight in the antinodal regions, and more faint straight lines connecting these regions, resembles observations from ARPES in ``stripy'' cuprates, namely $\rm La_{1.4}Nd_{0.6}Sr_xCuO_4$ and $\rm La_{1.85}Sr_{0.15}CuO_4$ \cite{Zhou2001}.
+Hence, these experimental observations can be naturally explained by fluctuating stripe order.
+Nowhere in the stripe ordered regime we find an exclusive collection of four nodal Fermi arcs as observed experimentally, in particular, in the pseudogap regime of cuprates with Bismuth, such as $\rm Bi_2Sr_2CaCu_2O_{8+\delta}$ \cite{Damascelli2003}.
 Such nodal Fermi arcs are obtained theoretically in a state with fluctuating N\'eel or spiral magnetic order \cite{Bonetti2022a}.
 Hence, pseudogap behavior with four nodal Fermi arcs must be due to fluctuating N\'eel or spiral order rather than fluctuating stripe order.